GameKiller000/GK00/README.md

-# GK00
+# WD
-The best game developer
+The World can change for the better